TimeTerminal/shares-account-manager/README.md

 ## 1.0 About

-Calculates a user's balance and positions held in their investment account based on a set of transactions.
+Calculates a user's balance and positions held in their investment account based on a set of inputted transactions.

 The input object (JSON) should contain the following: